LanaBStar/LIS-545---Final-Project/README.md

 # DELIAH Humour Practices and European Attitudes Toward Democracy Dataset
 ## LIS 545 Data Curation Final Project

 This repository contains my LIS 545 Data Curation final project at the University of Washington.
-It presents a curated version of the DELIAH dataset *Humour Practices and European Attitudes Toward Democracy*, along with accompanying documentation, a metadata record, and my final project report.
+It presents a curated academic repository for the DELIAH dataset *Humour Practices and European Attitudes Toward Democracy*, along with accompanying documentation, a metadata record, and my final project report.

 ## About the Dataset